Waggle dancing

 Of total global agricultural emissions, animal-based foods contribute 57 percent, while plant-based foods contribute 29 percent, according to a 2021 study by Xiaoming Lu et al.

-They also estimate that the production of meat, aquaculture, eggs, and dairy—including livestock grazing and growing animal feed crops—occupy roughly 83 percent of the world’s agricultural land.
+They also estimate that the production of meat, aquaculture, eggs, and dairy—including livestock grazing and growing animal feed crops—occupies roughly 83 percent of the world’s agricultural land.

 Yet, despite how much of our natural resources it guzzles up, animal agriculture only produces 18 percent of the world’s calories and 37 percent of total protein.
 For every 100 calories you feed a cow, you only get two calories of beef back; for poultry, 13 calories for every 100 calories.
 It also takes 100 times more land to produce a kilocalorie of beef than a kilocalorie of plant-based foods; same for a gram of protein.
 This is hardly efficient.